kleopatra999/mapzen-docs/metro-extracts/overview.md

 That's a lot of information to explain that this is a helipad.
 Basically, every OSM tag that could be applied to a point, line, or polygon is stored as a feature property within that point, line, or polygon.

-imposm exports are a little more granular and grouped into multiple datasets, most of which are important OSM tags that intuitively make sense to separate out (administrative polygons, waterways, roads).
-Versions of the same dataset that have been simplified (if the filename has the suffix "gen", it means it's been generalized).
+`imposm` exports are a little more granular and grouped into multiple datasets, most of which are important OSM tags that make sense to separate (administrative polygons, waterways, roads, and so on).
+Some versions of the same dataset that have been simplified; if the filename has the suffix `gen`, it's been generalized.

-All extracted shapefiles and GeoJSONs use EPSG:4326.
+All extracted shapefiles and GeoJSONs use EPSG:4326 for the projection.

 	- imposm shapefiles: EPSG:4326
 	- osm2pgsql shapefiles: EPSG:4326
 	- GeoJSONs (imposm and osm2pgsql): EPSG:4326

 #### Technical details osm2pgsql and imposm files

-If you're working with spatial data, you're most likely working with SQL data. osm2pgsql and imposm are tools for importing .osm data into PostGIS.
-Mapzen's chef recipe then generates shapefiles using the PostGIS command [pgsql2shp](http://www.bostongis.com/pgsql2shp_shp2pgsql_quickguide.bqg) and GeoJSONs using ogr2ogr. osm2pgsql and imposm carve up .osm data in different ways that you can configure yourself.
+If you're working with spatial data, you're most likely working with SQL data. `osm2pgsql` and `imposm` are tools for importing .osm data into PostGIS.
+Mapzen's chef recipe then generates shapefiles using the PostGIS command [pgsql2shp](http://www.bostongis.com/pgsql2shp_shp2pgsql_quickguide.bqg) and GeoJSONs using `ogr2ogr`. `osm2pgsql` and imposm carve up .osm data in different ways that you can configure yourself.

 ## Do more with Metro Extracts